What should people with chronic diseases know about COVID-19?

 Everyone should follow the CDC’s recommendations to prevent COVID-19:

-Avoid crowded places and stay at home.
+Avoid crowded places and stay at home if you are sick.

 When you’re outside your home, stay at least 6 feet away from other people.